sherurox/Basics_of_Quantum_Information/README.md

 Welcome to Basics of Quantum Information, first notes in the Understanding Quantum Information and Computation series comprising the following courses:

 ### Basics of quantum information

+This covers classical and quantum information of a qubit in a single system

 ### Fundamentals of quantum algorithms

+This covers classical and quantum information of a qubit in a multiple system

 ### General formulation of quantum information
 ### Foundations of quantum error correction